 The girl noticed her and turned around “hi!”
 Nora felt her heart stop.
 The voice was lighter and had a very different tone than she was familiar with.
 But there was no doubt it belonged to Hendrik.

-Instead of a suit the girl in front of her had on pink and fuzzy clothes, the hoodie had cat ears at the top.
+Instead of a suit, the girl in front of her had on pink and fuzzy clothes, the hoodie had cat ears at the top.
 She was wearing large paws on her hands, they were a blue pastel color.
 She was still slender but had gained some slight curves on her hips and chest.
-The girl was slightly shorter than she was supposed to be. this couldn’t be right!
+The girl was slightly shorter than she was supposed to be.
+This couldn’t be right!

 Nora rushed forward and held the girl at arm’s length.
 Hendriks’s hair had grown to her shoulders, Nora remembered something bittersweet.
 The usual look of exhaustion was replaced with a docile and friendly expression.
 Henrik’s eyes were glazed over like that of a floret.
-The focus and cold rationality they usually expressed was replaced by a soft and happy shine.
+The focus and cold rationality they usually expressed had been replaced by a soft and happy shine.

 No, no! they had told her they wouldn’t!
 “Hendrik!
 Are you okay?
 What have they done to you?”
 This was still Hendrik, but someone had wrapped her in a soft and cute shell.